Electronic Delivery of Form 1098-T available for 2015 taxes!

 Box 3.
-Shows whether your institution changed its method of reporting for 2014.
-It has changed its method of reporting if the method (payments received or amounts billed) used for 2014 is different than the reporting method used for 2013.
+Shows whether your institution changed its method of reporting for 2015.
+It has changed its method of reporting if the method (payments received or amounts billed) used for 2015 is different than the reporting method used for 2014.
 You should be aware of this change in figuring your education credits.
-The credits are allowable only for amounts actually paid during the year and not amounts reported as billed, but not paid, during the year.

 Box 4.
 Shows any adjustment made for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
 See "recapture" in the index to Pub.
 970 to report a reduction in your education credit or tuition and fees deduction.

 Box 5.
 Shows the total of all scholarships or grants administered and processed by the eligible educational institution.
 The amount of scholarships or grants for the calendar year (including those not reported by the institution) may reduce the amount of the education credit you claim for the year.